Vansh983/re-new-backend/README.md

 This should return a JSON of an array of 4 random tasks, given a category.
 The <string:category> MUST be exactly one of: 'skill', 'academic', 'fitness', or 'wellness'.

+For example, in Postman, you could send a 'GET' method to http://0.0.0.0:105/category/skill, and this would return:
+[
+    "",
+    " Read a book",
+    " Learn a new song",
+    " Try a new hobby",
+    " Get active"
+]

 ###### 2. UPLOADING IMAGES TO THE AWS CLOUD